 - Control systems: chemical control in animals and plants, osmoregulation, structure and function of mammalian nervous system

 How is it assessed?

-This A Level two year linear course which will culminate in three exams at the end of year 13 for Edexcel.
-Two of these exams focus on the content and mathematical skills of the course and the third paper focuses on synoptic skills and the experimental skills that have been taught throughout the two years.
+This A Level is a two year linear course which will culminate in three exams at the end of year 13.
+For Edexcel, two of these exams focus on the content and mathematical skills of the course and the third paper focuses on synoptic skills and the experimental skills that have been taught throughout the two years.
 For OCR the experimental skills are tested in all 3 papers.
 The questions in these exams include multiple choice answers, short answer questions, longer answer questions, mathematical calculations and extended writing tasks.
 There is no practical assessment in the course, however there will be a standard set of practical skills that will be assessed in the final exams at the end of the course.